 Climb Giotto’s Bell Tower

-For another stunning vantage point of Florence, climb Giotto’s Bell Tower (Campanile di Giotto).
-Adjacent to the Duomo, this 85-meter-tall Gothic masterpiece offers spectacular views.
-The climb involves 414 steps and once you reach the top, you’ll enjoy panoramic views of the cathedral’s dome and the city.
+For another stunning view of Florence, climb Giotto’s Bell Tower.
+It is right next to the Duomo, so you can do both in the same day.
+The climb involves 414 steps, and once you reach the top, you’ll enjoy panoramic views of the cathedral’s dome and the city.

 Enjoy a Negroni

 Florence is the birthplace of the Negroni, so sipping one (or two) during aperitivo hour at sunset is a must.
 The perfect Negroni blends equal parts gin, Campari, and sweet vermouth, garnished with an orange peel.
-Pair it with an assortment of aperitivo bites like olives, crostini, and charcuterie for a quintessential Florentine evening.
-It’s the perfect moment to unwind and soak in the magic of the city.
+Pair it with some aperitivo bites like olives, crostini, and charcuterie for a unique Florentine evening.

 Taste a Gelato Flavor Invented for the Medici

 There’s nothing better than a cold treat after a day exploring the city.
 Try a gelato flavor inspired by the Medici family, such as Crema Medici.
-This rich and creamy treat often features hints of citrus or honey.
+This ice cream flavor has hints of citrus or honey.
 Many gelaterias in Florence, like Gelateria dei Neri or Vivoli, pay homage to the Medici with specialty flavors crafted using traditional recipes.

 Explore the Pitti Palace and Boboli Gardens